angelikakasia/game-memory-cards/README.md

 ## II.
 Pseudocode

 ### 1. Game Setup
-- Create 18 matching Paris: a term and a meaning
+- Create 18 matching pairs: a term and a meaning
 - Duplicate them → 36 total cards
 - Assign each pair a matching background color
 - Shuffle the cards